UBC-MDS/textfeatureinfo/README.md

 python
 ```

-5. In the Python prompt type the following:
+5. In the Python prompt type the followings to import all the functions:

 ```bash
 >>> from textfeatureinfo import textfeatureinfo